 Our Trustees are responsible for governing DSN and for the policy and strategy of the organisation.
 Whilst day to day management of DSN is the responsibility of the CEO and senior managers, Trustees set the direction of DSN and ensure proper scrutiny of our actions.

 Meeting quarterly, Trustees bring their skills and experience to help shape our future, and ensure we are meeting the needs of the communities we serve and compliant with our stated objectives.
-A yearly report is submitted to regulatory bodies and is available on request.
+A yearly report is submitted to regulatory bodies and is available to download here: Annual Report and Financial Statements 30 March 2022

 Become a Trustee